pjmbatman/BatteryFoundationModel/README.md

 - **Documentation**: Usage instructions and necessary details to understand the model architecture.

 ## Future Updates
-Please note that the following components will be made available upon acceptance of the paper:
 - **Data Processing Code**: Scripts and notebooks for preprocessing the datasets used in our experiments.
 - **Training Code**: Code for training the LiPM model on the provided datasets.